drew-byte/drew-byte.github.io/_posts/2025-3-04-IR-Report.md

 {: .box-note}

+## Conclusion

-**Conclusion:**  A user attempted to visit myhrlink-[XXXX].com.ph by typing it into their browser.
+A user attempted to visit myhrlink-[XXXX].com.ph by typing it into their browser.
 However, since this domain does not exist, they were redirected to various directories due to the presence of bouncy.php on the server handling the request.

 This redirection mechanism led them to a malicious webpage, which displayed a fake CAPTCHA prompt.
 Believing it to be legitimate, the user interacted with it, unknowingly executing malicious code.

 As a result, they became a victim of Lumma Stealer, an infostealer malware designed to extract sensitive data such as credentials, browser cookies, and cryptocurrency wallet information.

 ## Indicator of Compromise (IOC)